MariannaMangat/Data_Analytics_Projects/16_Tableau/README.md

 <!--lint enable no-heading-punctuation-->

-# Analysis of CITI Bike Rides in NYC
+# Analysis of Citi Bike Rides in NYC
 ## Tableau Data Visualization

 Since 2013, the Citi Bike Program has implemented a robust infrastructure for collecting data on the program's utilization.
 Through the team's efforts, each month bike data is collected, organized, and made public on the [Citi Bike Data](https://www.citibikenyc.com/system-data) webpage.